-with $\lambda$ big enough in order to alleviate the issue~\cite{Cavalcanti2019}.
+with regularisation parameter $\lambda$ that is sufficiently large to alleviate the issue~\cite{Cavalcanti2019}.

-In this work, we also provide examples where, solving~\eqref{opt_int} for some values of $\beta \in [0,2]$, reconstructions exhibit the night-sky effet for inverse problems with sufficient noise.
-In agreement with our theoretical results, this is the case with enough iterations of either a convergent algorithm for solving~\eqref{opt_int}, or a convergent algorithm for solving~\eqref{reg} with $\lambda$ small.
+In this work, we also provide numerical examples coming from PET where, when solving~\eqref{opt_int} for some commonly used divergences, and applying a sufficient amount of noise, reconstructions exhibit the night-sky effect (\autoref{sec5}).
+As our theoretical results suggest, this effect should be more and more prominent as one keeps iterating a convergent algorithm for solving~\eqref{opt_int}, or a convergent algorithm for solving~\eqref{reg} with a sufficiently small regularisation parameter~$\lambda$.